chiragjp/coding_exercise/EXERCISE README.txt

 6.)
 Write a brief statement to the doctor regarding your findings (200 words or less).
 Keep it simple, telling her what you did, how you did it, and how you interpret the results (e.g., what do the beta mean?).

-Please send your code with comments and brief write up to chirag@hms.harvard.edu

 Feel free to use RStudio with RMarkdown (and export as .html) or Jupyter notebook.